RHagenson/2019-01-03-UNO/_episodes/06-working-with-files.md

 - "How can I control who has permission to modify a file?"
 - "How can I repeat recently used commands?"
 objectives:
 - View, search within, copy, move, and rename files.
-Create new directories.
+- Create new directories.
 - Use wild cards (`*`) to perform operations on multiple files.
-- Make a file read only
+- Make a file read-only.
 - Use the `history` command to view and repeat recently used commands.
 keypoints:
 - "You can view file contents using `less`, `cat`, `head` or `tail`."